Governor saw deadly arrest video months before prosecutors

 What the governor knew, when he knew it and what he did about an in-custody death that troopers initially blamed on a car crash have become questions that have dogged his administration for months.
 Edwards and his staff are expected to be called within weeks to testify under oath before a bipartisan legislative committee probing the case and a possible cover-up.

 Regardless, the governor's attorneys didn't mention seeing the video in a meeting just days later with state prosecutors, who wouldn't receive the footage until a detective discovered it almost by accident six months later.
-While U.S. Justice Department officials refused to comment, the head of the state police, Col. Lamar Davis, told the AP that his records show that the video was turned over to federal authorities about the same time, mid-April 2021.
+The head of the state police, Col. Lamar Davis, told AP his records show the video was turned over to federal authorities about the same time, mid-April 2021.

 At issue is the 30-minute body-camera footage from Lt.
 John Clary, the highest-ranking trooper to respond to Greene's arrest.
 It is one of two videos of the incident, and captured events not seen on the 46-minute clip from Trooper Dakota DeMoss that shows troopers swarming Greene's car after a high-speed chase, repeatedly jolting him with stun guns, beating him in the head and dragging him by his ankle shackles.
 Throughout the frantic scene, Greene is barely resisting, pleading for mercy and wailing, "I'm your brother!
 I'm scared!
 I'm scared!"